SamWheating/1trc/README.md

 ```bash
 ./sbt "run sample_data/measurements-*.parquet ./output"
 ```
-And selecting the local application when prompted.
+And selecting the local application (`TrillionRowChallengeLocalApp`) when prompted.

 And then inspect the output like: